Shivpuri

-Shivpuri is a city and a municipality in Shivpuri district located in the central Indian state of Madhya Pradesh.
+Shivpuri, previously known as Sipri, is a town and a municipality in Shivpuri district, located in the central Indian state of Madhya Pradesh.
 It is in the Gwalior Division of northwest Madhya Pradesh and is the administrative headquarters of Shivpuri District.
+It is located approximately 125 km (78 mi) from Gwalior, 104 km (65 mi) from Jhansi 103 km (64 mi) from Guna and 337 km (211 mi) from Bhopal.
 It is situated at an altitude of 1515 ft above sea level.

-The city is a tourist destination in the monsoon season as it has a number of waterfalls like Bhura kho and Tunda Bharkha kho.
+The town is a tourist destination in the monsoon season as it has a number of waterfalls, like Bhura kho and Tunda Bharkha kho.

 Lakes in Shivpuri include Chandpatha jheel, Jadhav Sagar jheel, and other small lakes.

-The city is known for its greenery, forests and also as the former summer capital of the Scindia family who at one time ruled the Gwalior.
-The Indian leader Tatya Tope was hanged in Shivpuri in 1859..
-It also refers to a village in Muzaffarnagar.
+The town is known for its greenery, forests, and also as the former summer capital of the Scindia Dynasty, who at one time ruled the Gwalior.
+A notable commander of 1857 rebellion, Tatya Tope was hanged in Shivpuri in 1859..
+Shivpuri also has Asia's largest crater (the Dhala crater) which is almost 11 km in diameter.

 Geography

 Shivpuri is situated at approximately 25.43° north latitude and 77.65° east longitude.
 By road, Shivpuri is approximately 120 km (74.5 mi) south of Gwalior and 96 km (59.6 mi) west of Jhansi.
 Shivpuri has an average elevation of approximately 462 m.